Hugh of Lusignan (claimant): Youth (1347–1362)

-Prince of the East and West 1362–1385
+Prince of the East and West (1362–1385)

-In 1365, Hugh of Lusignan participated in Peter I's Alexandrian Crusade during which he distinguished himself.
+In 1365, Hugh participated in Peter I's Alexandrian Crusade during which he distinguished himself.
 In October he witnessed the capture of Alexandria by the royal armies.
 It was on this occasion that the King granted him the title of Prince of Galilee, which had formally been held in his paternal grandmother's family.
 He later married Mary of Morphou, daughter of the Count of Edessa in that year.

 Around this time, Hugh took part in the conflict for the Principality of Achaea, which he claimed for his mother against Philip II of Taranto after the death of his step-father in 1364.
 In 1370, the conflict was resolved by a treaty in which Marie and Hugh ceded their rights to Philip for 6,000 Bezants.

 He died on Cyprus in 1385, and was buried in the Church of Saint Dominic in Nicosia.
 He had no children with his wives.